postfalk/django-etl-sync/README.md

     class MyTransformer(Transformer):

     def transform(self, dic):
-        “””Make whatever changes needed here.”””
+        """Make whatever changes needed here."""
         return dic

     def validate(self, dic):
-        “””Raise ValidationErrors”””
+        """Raise ValidationErrors"""
-        if last_name == “Bunny”:
+        if last_name == 'Bunny':
-            raise ValidationError(“I do not want to have this record”)
+            raise ValidationError('I do not want to have this record')
 ```

 Both methods will be applied after the forms and before the blacklist.